informatics-isi-edu/chaise/docs/dev-docs/flow-control.md

     }
     ```

-    The following would be the order of sending the requests (paranthesis has been added for readibility purposes):
+    The following would be the order of sending the requests (parentheses has been added for readability purposes):

     ```
     (es_4), (i_3, es_1, es_2), (i_4), (agg_1), (i_1, agg_2), (i_2, es_3, agg_3), (agg_4)